code-and-effect/effective_test_bot/README.md

 effective_test_bot extends this knowledge by adding a rails controller mixin and some http header hackery.
 In turn making available to capybara the internal rails state, which is just so handy.
 This allows minitest to read back those values and take a peek inside the black box.

-The following are refreshed on each page change, and are available to check anywhere in your tests.
+The following are refreshed on each page change, and are available to check anywhere in your tests:

-- `flash` a Hash representation of the current page's flash
+- `flash` a Hash representation of the current page's flash.
 - `assigns` a Hash representation of the current page's rails `view_assigns`.
 Serializes any `ActiveRecord` objects, as well as any `TrueClass`, `FalseClass`, `NilClass`, `String`, `Symbol`, and `Numeric` objects.
 Does not serialize anything else, but sets a symbol `assigns[key] == :present_but_not_serialized`.
 - `exceptions` an Array with the exception message and a stacktrace.
 - `unpermitted_params` an Array of any unpermitted parameters that were encountered by the last request.